What To Do After An Injury At Work

 - If you cannot work, your employer is not obligated to hold your position open for you.
 You should know, however, that it is illegal for employers to fire a worker just because he or she filed a workers’ comp claim (that is, in retaliation).

 In Arizona, there is a one-year statute of limitations on filing a claim for workers’ compensation — but it’s not a good idea to wait.
 The sooner you make your claim, the sooner you will receive payments to cover your lost wages and medical expenses.
-Our team of Phoenix work injury lawyers is here to guide you through this difficult time but you can start by clicking here to see a step-by-step, easy-to-read flow chart on The Hearing Process.
+Our team of Phoenix lawyers who specialize in work injury are here to guide you through this difficult time but you can start by clicking here to see a step-by-step, easy-to-read flow chart on The Hearing Process.

-Tell Our Phoenix Work Injury Compensation Attorneys About Your Claim
+Tell Our Phoenix Work Injury Attorneys About Your Claim